Types of Solar Technology

 A solar photovoltaic (PV) module is an array of cells containing semiconductor materials that, with the help of an inverter, convert solar radiation into direct current electricity that can be used in a home or business.
 A PV array can be placed on a roof, or it can be mounted on the ground.
 If a solar PV system is connected to the power grid, any excess electricity that it produces is fed into the grid and credited on the customer's electricity account.
 When the sun isn't shining, a PV system cannot produce electricity; however, the grid will supply additional electricity that is needed to the connected system, as necessary.
 The U.S. Energy Information Administration’s "Solar Explained" web feature provides more details on Photovoltaics and Electricity.

 PV systems are quiet and non-polluting, and they can also help to reduce electricity bills.
 They are also becoming more and more affordable.
 Massachusetts is one of the most affordable places to install solar.
 To learn about the solar incentive programs available in Massachusetts, see the related links section below.

 Does Solar Work in Massachusetts?

 According to the report, “Renewable Energy and Energy Efficiency Potential at State Owned Facilities and Lands,” the Commonwealth's annual average of insolation (defined as the sun's energy) is sufficient for photovoltaic systems to generate energy.
 Furthermore, solar modules actually operate better in colder weather and are relatively unaffected by snow.
 The panels are installed at an angle, which is necessary to catch the sun's radiation and also helps prevent snow collection on the array.
 If snow does collect, it melts quickly.
-For more information on the Commonwealth’s suitability for solar, see the map, "Photovoltaic Solar Resources of the United States," through the U.S. Energy Information Administration’s “Solar Explained" web feature.
+For more information on the Commonwealth’s suitability for solar, see the map, "U.S DOE Solar Projects Map," through the U.S. Energy Information Administration’s “Solar Explained" web feature.